apigee/registry/cmd/registry-graphql/README.md

 ## Limitations

-Currently the GraphQL interface is read-only (no mutations) and does not provide access to spec revisions or property values.
+Currently the GraphQL interface is read-only (no mutations) and does not provide access to spec revisions or artifact values.

 ## Invocation